-The objective of the Contract Performance Committee is to assist the Board to fulfil its responsibility in relation to the reviewing the performance of Outsourced Service Providers (OSP) against the Outsourcing Policy and the terms of the outsourcing arrangement.
-By undertaking this role, the Committee also assists the Board in meeting its obligations under the PHIAC Outsourcing Standard.
+The objective of the Contract Performance Committee is to assist the Board to fulfil its responsibility in relation to reviewing the performance of Outsourced Service Providers (OSP) against the Outsourcing Policy and the terms of the outsourcing arrangement.
+By undertaking this role, the Committee also assists the Board in meeting its obligations under the APRA Prudential Standard HPS 231 - Outsourcing.
+This committee merged with the Benefit Review Committee into the Products and Members Committee from the start of the 2016 calendar year.